 Additionally, with the National Parks Service and the Gulag Museum in Perm, Russia, Dr. Barnes was historical consultant for a traveling museum exhibit on the history of the Gulag.
 Working with the Center for History and New Media, Dr. Barnes built a web exhibit on the history of the Gulag.
 Information on both these projects can be found at Gulag: Many Days, Many Lives.

-Death and Redemption: The Gulag and the Shaping of Soviet Society, Princeton University Press, forthcoming May 2011.
+Death and Redemption: The Gulag and the Shaping of Soviet Society, Princeton University Press, 2011.

 “In a Manner Befitting Soviet Citizens: An Uprising in the Post-Stalin Gulag,” Slavic Review, Winter 2005, pp. 823-850.